AznBlusuazn/Arena/README.txt

 - added items to appear as equipped or in inventory
 - added item type to db with possible restricts based on class,race,align
 - added abilities and effects to import from items for character select
+- added starting game world info on the character select
+- math to figure out who the top character is in the game -- text appears in the game world box
+- added some testing numbers for development purposes

 ALPHA 0.0.018 / 2020.12.11-2353